Aidar5/nattoeng/docs/source/book/02_git_github/git_github_changes.rst

 -  Modifying repository files
 -  Adding modified files to staging with “git add” command
 -  Commit changes using “git commit” command
--  ransferring local changes to the Github repository with “git push” command
+-  Transferring local changes to the Github repository with “git push” command

 When working with tasks at work and at home, it is necessary to pay special attention to the first and last step: